fsfw-dresden/usb-live-linux/features/package-list_gui-apps/packages.md

 - :x:  telegram-desktop  --	messaging app with a focus on speed and security on all your devices at the same time

-- :x:  qalculate-gtk  --	Powerful and easy to use desktop calculator
+- :o:  qalculate-gtk  --	Powerful and easy to use desktop calculator

 - :x:  meld  --		graphical diff … recursive  directory diffs